OpenShot/openshot-qt/README.md

 ## Report a bug

 Please report bugs using the official [Report a Bug](https://www.openshot.org/issues/new/) feature on our website.
-This is a step-by-step guide for creating a high-quality bug report for the OpenShot community.
+This walks you through the bug reporting process, and helps to create a high-quality bug report for the OpenShot community.

 Or you can report a new issue directly on GitHub: